 Hire New Employees

 According to CBS Miami, Florida’s first-time unemployment claims are reaching near the pre-COVID-19 pandemic levels.
-This is being viewed as a rebound for the labor market within sunny South Florida; People are ready to work.
-Businesses closely connected to the retail and tourism industries are going to be onboarding more employees ahead of the holiday and tourism season.
+This is viewed as a rebound for the labor market within sunny South Florida; People are ready to work.
+Businesses closely connected to the retail and tourism industries will be onboarding more employees ahead of the holiday and tourism season.

 As a small business, hiring more employees is essential to maintain its business structure and keep consumers satisfied.